-The Sheiling Ringwood is situated in a beautiful, open 45-acre estate owned by the Sheiling Special Education Trust.
+The Sheiling Ringwood is situated in a beautiful, 45-acre woodland estate owned by the Sheiling Special Education Trust.
 The estate is within a few miles of a large country park, the market town of Ringwood, the beaches of Bournemouth and the New Forest.
 Weekend offsite visits to these and other local attractions are a regular feature of home life at the Sheiling.

-The residential provision is split into a number of school and college houses being overseen by the Deputy Head of Residential Services and the Registered Manager for the college houses.
+The residential provision is split into a number of school and college houses being overseen by the Head of Residential Services and the Registered Manager for the college houses.
 The school's residential provision, for children aged between 6-19 years, is registered for 22 students.
-The college's residential provision, for students aged between 16-25 years, consists of Westmount, Watchmoor and Sheiling Houses which together can accommodate up to 26 students.
+The college's residential provision, for students aged between 16-25 years, consists of 3 houses which together can accommodate up to 24 students.

-Sheiling House accommodates a mix of older school students (aged 16+) alongside the younger aged college group (up to 21 years of age), so as to give the opportunity to aspire and learn about adulthood from living with those who are already attending the college.
+Sheiling House accommodates a mix of older school students (aged 16+) alongside the younger aged college group (up to 21 years of age), in order to provide the opportunity to aspire and learn about adulthood from living with those who are already attending the college.
 The young people are protected from harm and peer on peer abuse through high staffing levels including night waking staff.
 Each house functions as an autonomous group under the supervision of a dedicated House Managers group.

 Each student is accommodated according to their need, with a mix of gender, ages and disabilities, carefully taking into account all issues regarding safeguarding.
 House Managers of the different houses work together regularly to assure outcomes for all students.
-All students have a single room.
+All students have a single room, which is personalised acknowledging their wishes.
 A few bedrooms have either en-suite facilities or toilet and bathroom facilities assigned to specific bedrooms.
 However, where shared bathroom and toilet facilities are in use, these are designed for single occupancy use at any one time.